Futagodake Takeshi

-Futagodake Takeshi (born 15 November 1943 as Takeshi Yamanaka) is a former sumo wrestler from Kanagi, Aomori, Japan.
+Futagodake Takeshi (二子岳 武) was a Japanese sumo wrestler from Kanagi, Aomori.
 He made his professional debut in January 1961, and reached the top division in January 1967.
 His highest rank was komusubi.
 He retired in September 1976 and became an elder in the Japan Sumo Association.
 In 1993 he branched out from Futagoyama stable and opened up Araiso stable.
 Araiso stable folded when Futagodake reached the mandatory retirement age of 65 in November 2008.

+In September 1974, his 11th day match with yokozuna Mienoumi was declared a draw (hikiwake) after multiple water breaks (mizu-iri) and a rematch (torinaoshi) failed to yield any progress.
+This was the first draw to be called in makuuchi since September 1963, and to date stands as the last such occurrence.

+Futagodake died from hepatocellular carcinoma on September 10, 2026, at the age of 82.
+The Japan Sumo Association announced his death on September 13.